nuejs/nue/packages/nuejs.org/docs/layout.md

 ### Defining a module

-To create a specific module, such as the "banner," you need to create an `.html` file containing the HTML for the module and use the `@name` attribute:
+To create a specific module, such as the "banner", you need to create an `.html` file containing the HTML for the module and use the `@name` attribute:

 ```html
 <div @name="banner">